 The DWMP will play an important role in identifying and appraising the need for future investment in our wastewater infrastructure, people and systems.
 At the heart of our decisions will be the economic, social and environmental appraisal of options.
-Our next step is to pilot natural capital accounting in three catchments during AMP7 and we will use this approach for the options appraisal as part of the DWMP.
-During AMP6 we have developed out thinking and understanding of Natural Capital and payments for ecosystems services.
+During AMP6 we have developed our thinking and understanding of Natural Capital and payments for eco-systems services.
 We see that this approach will support our engagement with partners concerned with enhancing natural capital.